 70. Catfish

-A person who pretends to be someone else online, often for deceptive or malicious reasons.
+A person who pretends to be someone else online, generally to deceptive or malicious reasons.

 71. Burnout